gatsbyjs/gatsby/docs/blog/2017-10-03-smartive-goes-gatsby/index.md

 we encountered some issues, especially when it came to frontend rendering.
 We chose [prismic.io](https://prismic.io/) for our backend system which served all the content.
-Although this felt right at first but, as all of us are developers, working around the constraints of it just didn’t feel right.
+Although this felt right at first but, as all of us are developers, working around the constraints of it just didn't feel right.

 Luckily at that time Gatsby version 1.0
 [just got released](/blog/gatsby-v1/) and we decided to